 Tegalalang district has a designated area for growing businesses in the field of arts and crafts.
 It has arrays of art shops extending up to 10 kilometers for tourists to explore.
 This area is the longest collection of art shops in the world.
 It is a perfect place for both art collectors and souvenir hunters.

 Skilled craftsmen produce fine wooden carvings and sculptures resembling various animals or mythical figures related to Bali culture.
 Glass is also another popular material for making these sculptures.
 There are a variety of paintings from local artists and also bags, hats, and clothes.
-Make sure to bargain to get the best price in here.
+Make sure to bargain to get the best price here.

 Dining Surrounded By Rice Fields

 Sit and take a nice look over the green terrace while enjoying the various Bali cuisine these restaurants offer.
-Visitors also recommended trying delicious cold young coconut drink, it is perfect to quench the thirst and replenish the energy.
+Visitors also recommended trying the delicious cold young coconut drink, it is perfect to quench the thirst and replenish energy.

 However, it’s perfect for tourists who don’t want to be late catching sunrise in the morning.
 Parking space is available by the side of the road, regulated by locals.

 Restaurants and cafes are scattered around Tegalalang Rice Terrace.
 It’s also the best spot for people who don’t intend to go to the muddy rice field.